Prompt Power-Ups - 2 Hour Workshop

 • Quick introductions and series overview

-• Test: ask Copilot a simple question to confirm it works
+• Test: ask Copilot Chat “What can you do?” — confirm it responds

 0:15-0:30 — What Makes a Good Prompt?